RRemelgado/iDiv/README.md

 ### Error handling
 </p align="align">
 Often, NASA's servers contain corrupted files that will stop the processing chain when left unchecked.
-If the to downloaded file is labelled as corrupt, the algorithm will remove it and will skip the remaining tasks.
+If the file to be downloaded is corrupt, the algorithm will remove it and will skip the remaining tasks.
 However, if only one of the sensors (i.e. TERRA and AQUA) has corrupted files for a given date, the remaining one will still be processed.
 The file naming convention will reflect this fact.
 When combining TERRA and AQUA, the output files will be named as "combined".
 Otherwise, they will be named according to the product of origin (i.e. "MOD11A2" or "MYD11A2").
 </p>

 ### Gap filling
 </p align="align">
 iDivR provides functions that deals with data gaps using linear interpolation (Fig. 2).
 For each x,y pixel coordinate, the algorithm extracts the corresponding time series and, for each observation, searches for the closest, non-NA values in time.
-The search is constrained ot 60 days in the past and future avoiding the over-generalization of the time series and the consequent removal of relevant seasonal patterns.
+The search is constrained to 60 days in the past and future avoiding the over-generalization of the time series and the consequent removal of relevant seasonal patterns.
 </p

 <figure>